menchelab/vrprot/README.md

 openpyxl
 open3d

-An installtion of ChimeraX
+An installation of ChimeraX

 An installation of Blender

-You can import the class ChimeraX_processing from pdb_parser.py to parse a pdb file.
+You can import the class ChimeraXProcessing from pdb_parser.py to parse a pdb file.

 ## Quickstart
 ### Use the easy_pipeline.py script